How healthy are your dog's teeth?

 Sadly, many dogs experience these causes of smelly breath.
 To keep your dog’s mouth healthy, you should take the following measures:

+Brushing your dog’s teeth might seem daunting, but it’s the single most effective way to help combat fishy dog breath.
 Other oral treatments like rinses or gels are a great addition to brushing, as are dental sticks and chews.

-2. Feed an appropriate diet
+2. Feed your dog an appropriate diet

 Always provide a good-quality diet that’s appropriate for your dog’s age and size.
 Avoid chews and treats that are too hard and potentially harmful, like bones and rawhides.

 You should also keep a close eye on your pet’s weight, as being overweight has been linked to poor dental health.
-In a recent study.

 3. Attend regular veterinary check-ups